tensorus/tensorus/README.md

 * `TENSORUS_CONTENT_SECURITY_POLICY` – value for the `Content-Security-Policy` header (default `default-src 'self'`).

 If either variable is empty or set to `NONE`, the corresponding header is omitted.
+The default policy prevents ReDoc from loading its CDN assets.
+See [ReDoc and Content Security Policy](docs/api_guide.md#re-doc-and-content-security-policy) for an example policy that allows them.

 Example configuration: